In This Article

 - Current sign-up bonus: 50,000 points after $4,000 spend in the first 3 months

-- Key benefits: annual $300 travel credit, Global entry fee credit, Priority Pass Select membership (unlimited guests), premium travel benefits and protection, no foreign transaction fees
+- Key benefits: annual $300 travel credit, Global entry fee credit, Priority Pass Select membership (plus 2 guests), premium travel benefits and protection, no foreign transaction fees

 - Authorized user fee: $75 per authorized user